6 Ecommerce Trends From 2018 And How To Harness Them In 2019

 2. Smart Assistant

-In 2019, it will be imperative to optimise your brand website for voice searches.
-The way we speak is very different from the way we type, so your content needs to adapt to natural language search.
-Instead of focusing on keywords, you need to focus on answering questions the way a human being would.
-For more information on this growing trend, read our blog Why Brands Must Begin Adapting To AI Immediately.
+In 2024 it will be imperative to optimize your brand website for voice searches.
+The way we speak is very different from the way we type so your content needs to adapt to natural language search.
+Instead of focusing on keywords you need to focus on answering questions the way a human being would.
+For more information on this growing trend read our blog Why Brands Must Begin Adapting To AI Immediately.

 3. Augmented Reality